 Dig a trench 18"-24" deep in the ground

 Line trench with filter fabric

 Install a 4" perforated pipe in ground pitched out to daylight

-Has heavy rainfall this year left your basement unlivable?
-As the water tables rises, so does your basement?
+Has heavy rainfall and snow melt left your basement unlivable?
+As the water tables rises, so does the water in your basement?
 Ever wonder why this is happening?
 Most likely your footing drains are failing.
-Footing drains are designed to catch unwanted water from rising water tables.
+As water tables rise from the ground up it needs somewhere to be relieved and with poor drainage you will experience what is called hydrostatic pressure.
+Water will penetrate to the path of least resistance, usually cracks in foundation and/or floor.
+Signs of a failing footing drain is usually dampness in the corner of concrete floof and wall Footing drains are designed to catch unwanted water from rising water tables.
 When installed correctly they will quickly remove water from your footings and foundation before it can penetrate into your basement.
 Over the years footing drains and foundation coatings will fail resulting in a complete replacement of your drainage system.

 How WMB Construction fixed the problem:

 Installed filter fabric around gravel